Search Results | Clear Search | Previous (in doc) | Next (in doc) | Prev Doc | Next Doc

 (c) not undercut cut slopes,

-(d) not blade gravel or other surface materials off of the road,
+(d) not blade gravel or other surfacing materials off of the road,

 (e) remove snow only from the portions of the road having roadbed support, including turnouts, and reshape any over-width ploughing as necessary to define the usable width,

-(f) if chains on the vehicles used to carry out oil and gas activities are not suitable or sufficient to enable safe use of the frozen oil and gas road, add sand to the bladed road surface as and when required to provide sufficient traction for the vehicles, and
+(f) if chains on the vehicles used to carry out energy resource activities are not suitable or sufficient to enable safe use of the frozen energy resource road, add sand to the bladed road surface as and when required to provide sufficient traction for the vehicles, and

 (g) during periods of snowmelt,